 “Surely you’re just cutting off your nose to spite your face – why not get the best deal?
 One person doesn’t matter!”
 Well, I DO believe one person matters.
 That’s why I vote.

 Argument 3 – ethical claims are overstated

-I hear some say that wind power is ineffective, whereas Ecotricity convincingly argue that wind power is incredibly effective and could make the UK energy independent… I don’t know FOR SURE that the Co-op or Triodos do what they say with my money – I mean, I can’t follow every penny – but at some point I guess I have to take it on faith.
+I hear some say that wind power is ineffective, whereas Ecotricity convincingly argue that wind power is incredibly effective and could make the UK energy independent… (dead link removed) `I don’t know FOR SURE that the Co-op or Triodos do what they say with my money – I mean, I can’t follow every penny – but at some point I guess I have to take it on faith.
 I’ll be as diligent as I can in validating the claims of supposedly more ethical suppliers but at some point I draw a line and say “this seems like the fairest option”.